okteto/blog-proposals/adding-a-database-to-your-app-using-okteto-stack.md

 (venv)$ okteto stack deploy --build
 ```

-Log on to your [Okteto Dashboard](https://cloud.okteto.com), a MongoDB container alongside your application is mounted:
+Log on to your [Okteto Dashboard](https://cloud.okteto.com), and notice that your application now also has  a MongoDB container alongside your application:

 ![Dashboard](https://res.cloudinary.com/adeshina/image/upload/v1612703043/rlkchjwvcomtq3zuhfl9.png)